pda/flip/README.md

 helpful if you have a larger Rails application and more than a few features defined.

+To start or reset the cache, just call #start_feature_cache.

 ----
 Created by Paul Annesley